 Our foundation subjects link to the curriculum topic where appropriate.
-Please see below the curriculum maps for the whole year for all year groups.
-We ensure that the curriculum is board and balanced with opportunities for greater depth challenge.
+Please see the curriculum maps below for the whole year for all year groups.
+We ensure that the curriculum is broad and balanced, with opportunities for greater depth challenge.